Inedo/inedo-docs/Content/proget/api/security/groups/add-member.md

 ## HTTP Response Specification

 A successful (`200`) response body will contain a [SecurityGroup](/docs/proget/api/security#securitygroup-object) object.
-For example, to creating a new group `Developers`, the request would return this:
+For example, to creating a new Group `Developers`, the request would return this:

 ```json
 POST /api/security/groups/add